titellus/icho/README.md

 ### `npm start`

+Runs the app in the development mode (the GeoNetwork API is used to communicate with ElasticSearch.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run start-es`

-Runs the app in the development mode.\
+Runs the app in the development mode with direct connection to Elasticsearch.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\